 Parking for the Great Western Trail starting from Alexander Creek or Parleys Summit is open year round for hiking, snowshoeing or skiing.

 In winter, the road is plowed to the parking area that is overlooking Little Dell Reservoir.
 A little farther is a gate across the road that is closed to vehicles during this time but anyone is welcome to walk on the road.

 Information for Little Dell Area Recreation can be found Here.

 The closest campground near Bald Mountain is Affleck Park.
-Be aware that this campground is only available by reservation during the summer season.
+Also be aware that this campground is only available by reservation during the summer season.
 Reservations may be accepted up to 48 hours in advance.
-Other campgrounds in the area can be found in Big Cottonwood Canyon and Little Cottonwood Canyon.
+Other campgrounds in the area can be found farther south in Big Cottonwood Canyon and Little Cottonwood Canyon.

 Bald Mountains in Utah